 Note that during follow-up, sites should record the start and stop dates of the last vaginal bleeding of any type experienced in item 1 of the respective Pharmacokinetics Specimens CRF.
-This includes menstrual period bleeding, withdrawal bleeding, bleeding due to cervical biopsy collection at Day 28, or expected breakthrough bleeding experienced while the participant is on Depo, Mirena, or other continuous contraceptive method where a women does not experience a monthly menstrual period.
+This includes menstrual period bleeding, withdrawal bleeding, or expected breakthrough bleeding experienced while the participant is on Depo, Mirena, or other continuous contraceptive method where a women does not experience a monthly menstrual period.